random532/FreeBSD_Battery_Trip_Point/README.md

 Replace mysuser and myscript with an actual user and an actual script.<br>

 Step 6:
-Set the sysctl dev.battery to your desired warning level.
+Set the sysctl dev.battery.0.Warning_Level to your desired warning level.
 If it works, give me feedback.<br>